quicwg/version-negotiation/draft-schinazi-quic-version-negotiation.md

 Compatible Version Count:

 : A variable-length integer specifying the number of Compatible Version fields following it.
-The client lists all versions compatible with Attempted Version in the subsequent Compatible Version fields, ordered by descending preference.
-  Note that the version in the Attempted Version field MUST be included in the Compatible Version list to allow the client to communicate the attempted version's preference.
+The client lists all versions compatible with Currently Attempted Version in the subsequent Compatible Version fields, ordered by descending preference.
+Note that the version in the Currently Attempted Version field MUST be included in the Compatible Version list to allow the client to communicate the currently attempted version's preference.

 ~~~
  0                   1                   2                   3